This module will provide concepts and tools to enable users to:

 Reflection Questions to consider in designing a conflict resolution system

 Designing a conflict resolution system involves many steps and many people.
-It is tailored to the needs, culture, and mission of each organization or social movement.
+It is tailored to the needs, culture, and mission of each community, organization or social movement.
 This module offers a first step, with a list of additional resources for delving further into design.

 The questions below, in summary form, are designed to look closely at the conflicts that arise in an organization.
 The responses would be the basis of the design of a conflict resolution system for the organization. (full version PDF)